braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/manual_integration_options.md

 # Manual Integration

 {% alert tip %}
-We strongly recommend that you implement the SDK via [Swift Package Manager](../swift_package_manager/) or [CocoaPods](../cocoapods/).
+We strongly recommend that you implement the SDK via a package manager such as [Swift Package Manager](../swift_package_manager/), [CocoaPods](../cocoapods/), or [Carthage](../carthage_integration/).
 It will save you a lot of time and automate much of the process for you.
 However, if you are unable to do so you may complete the integration manually by following the instructions below.
 {% endalert %}

 ## Step 1: Downloading the Braze SDK